Laurelwood Academy: History

 In 1988, the Oregon Conference sold the 430 acre academy to a private group run by alumni of the school for $1.5 million.
 The school also owned stands of timber and other agricultural property, as well as a furniture production facility leased to Harris Pine Mills that closed in 1986.
 When sold, the school had more than a dozen private residences, three academic buildings, two residence halls, and the gymnasium.
 In September 1988, the company that bought the campus re-opened Laurelwood Academy with 40 students under the direction of principal Harold Clark.

 Enrollment increased to around 90 students by 1996, and was around 80 in 2001.
 In 2007, the school re-located to the Eugene, Oregon, area after enrollment was at 90 students.
 The new campus on Jasper-Lowell Road opened that year on a 20 acre piece of property with 19 students.
 The land was donated to the academy by the McDougal Foundation.
 Laurelwood Seventh-day Adventist Elementary School still operates in Laurelwood, and now has enrollment of about 20, in grades 1 through 8 while the former academy buildings there housed the Mission College of Evangelism for a few years.
 The former grounds in Laurelwood were sold to the religious group Ananda in May 2011.

-The Academy closed after the 2010-2011 school year, due to financial issues.
-They have decided to run a "small school" for the 2011-2012 school year, and they hope to regain financial footing for the 2012-2013 year.
-The campus will still be used for a yearly camp-meeting by Light Bearers Ministries.